sparkfun/SparkFun_GNSSDO/docs/how_it_works.md

 ### Phase Lock

 When the oscillator frequency and phase are correct, the firmware continues to drive the Bias towards zero using a PI(D) loop.
-The displayed Bias should be within (approximately) +/-100ps on GNSSDO and +/-10ps GNSSDO+.
+The residual Bias should be within (approximately) +/-100ps on GNSSDO and +/-10ps GNSSDO+.
 Please note that the reported Bias is relative, not absolute.
 The true absolute accuracy will be higher than this, but within the quoted 5ns or 1ns with Fugro AtomiChron.

 The **Mode** will be **PHASE_LOCK** during this state.